A recipient of the 2011 Inkpot Award for outstanding achievement in Comic Art,

 The former Vice President of Marketing for Action Lab Entertainment, Jamal has worked on social media campaigns and DTC marketing initiatives for Edelman Creative, Inventiv Healthcare, Samsung, Footlocker and

-A recipient of the 2011 Inkpot Award for outstanding achievement in Comic Art, Jamal is the co-creator of " VENTURE" with Dynamo 5 creator/writer Jay Faerber and the artist of the series BLACK from Black Mask Studios, Jamal is comic industry veteran.
-Jamal's detailed pencils have graced books as varied as The Narrative of the life of Frederick Douglas, the all ages action miniseries "Race Against Time" as well as mainstream hits such as G.I.Joe, Iron Man, Spider- Man and Green Lantern.
-Jamal has served as the series artist for Firestorm the Nuclear Man, Nightwing and Tangent: Superman's Reign, Superman, Supergirl and Zatanna for DC Comics, Noble Causes for Image Comics and a four issue run on New Warriors for Marvel Comics.
-In 2003 Jamal co- created the comic book series " VENTURE" with Dynamo 5 creator/writer Jay Faerber.
+Jamal Igle is the recipient of the 2011 Inkpot Award for outstanding achievement in Comic Art.
+He is writer/artist/Creator of MOLLY DANGER for Action Lab Entertainment, the co-creator of VENTURE with Dynamo 5 creator/writer Jay Faerber, and the penciller/ co-creator of THE WRONG EARTH with writer and Editor in Chief, Tom Peyer for Ahoy Comics.
+Jamal is a comic industry veteran whose detailed pencils have graced books as varied as The Narrative of the Life of Frederick Douglass, the all-ages action miniseries "Race Against Time" as well as mainstream hits such as G.I.Joe, Iron Man, Spider-Man, and Green Lantern.
+Jamal has served as the series artist for popular runs on Firestorm the Nuclear Man, Nightwing, and Tangent: Superman's Reign, Superman, Supergirl and Zatanna for DC Comics, Noble Causes for Image Comics, and a four-issue run on New Warriors for Marvel Comics.

 Photo by Pat Loika